Mstager/Purple_Martin_scripts/README.md

 ### Scout arrival

 11) *Scout_arrivals* directory: \
-	11a) **Scout_arrival.r** \
+	11a) **XX_arrivals.csv** files \
-		Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data and plots for Figures 2a, 2b, and S2.
-	11b) Scout arrival data for each of the 10 focal states from 1998 through 2024 in .csv format (redacted: without observer names).
+	Scout arrival data for each of the 10 focal states from 1998 through 2024 in .csv format (redacted: without observer names).
 Data can also be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.

+ 	11b) **Scout_arrival.R** \
+	Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data and plots for Figures 2a-2c, and S2.